google/stm32_bare_lib/README.md

 ## What You Need

 Before you get started, you'll need to have a few pieces of hardware available.
 No soldering or tools are required though, you should be able to assemble everything you need by hand.
-My thanks go to Andrew Selle who pioneered the approach that I've documented below.
+My thanks go to [Andy Selle](http://www.andyselle.com/) who pioneered the approach that I've documented below.

 - **Blue Pill Board**.
 You can usually find these by [searching on Ebay](https://www.google.com/search?q=site%3Aebay.com+blue+pill+board) or Aliexpress.
 They come with free shipping, but be aware that can take several weeks, so I often choose a faster option.
 I also recommend picking up several boards at once, since they're cheap and spares will come in handy in case one is damaged.